Webhook signing

 - Extract the

-- Compute HMAC-SHA256 of the raw body using your webhook secret
+whsec_prefix) - Compute HMAC-SHA256 of the signed content using the decoded secret

 Node.js / Express